azodichr/azodichr.github.io/index.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;[EDUCATION](#education) &nbsp; &nbsp; [RESEARCH](#research-experience) &nbsp; &nbsp; [TEACHING](#teaching-and-mentoring) &nbsp; &nbsp; [OUTREACH](#outreach-and-service) &nbsp; &nbsp; [AWARDS](#honors-and-awards)

-> Computational biologist working at the interface of data science and bioinformatics to study plant systems biology.
-The field of biology is seeing a huge uptick the amount of -omic data (e.g. genomic, proteomic, metabolomic, epigenomic) available for many organisms.
-While almost daunghting, there is great opportunity to harness this data to answer basic science questions and lead to the development of useful technologies.
-My work focuses on integrating omic data to study the cis-regulatory code of gene regulation and to predict traits important to farmers.
+#### Computational biologist working at the interface of data science and bioinformatics to study plant systems biology.
+The amount of -omic data publically available for plant and other organisms provides researchers with the opportunity to address many longstanding questions in basic and applied biology.
+My work focuses on integrating omic data to study the cis-regulatory code of gene regulation and to predict plant traits important to farmers.